pingcap/docs-cn/tools/dm/deployment.md

     username = tidb
     ```

-2. Run the following command and input the `root` user account password of your deployment target machines.
+2. Run the following command and input the password of the `root` user account of your deployment target machines.

     ```bash
     $ ansible-playbook -i hosts.ini create_users.yml -u root -k